 While these statistics are troubling, there has been significant improvement in safety throughout the construction industry.
-Over the last four decades, construction professionals have been working to identify hazards and reduce job site risks.
-A recent OSHA report indicated that workplace fatalities, including construction job sites, have been reduced by more than 66 percent.
+Over the last four decades, construction professionals have been working to identify hazards and reduce construction site risks.
+A recent OSHA report indicated that workplace fatalities, including construction job sites, have been reduced by more than 63 percent.

-Programs to help make the job site safer include:
+Construction site safety programs to help make the job site safer

 Safety is an investment that pays off big.
 Focusing on job site safety not only benefits your bottom line in the form of improved productivity and return on investment, it can also improve project quality and positively impact your company’s reputation.